cloudacademypilot/mlops-with-azure-machine-learning/steps/1_using-an-azure-machine-learning-job-for-automation/documentation.md

 ![compute](./assets/13_compute.jpg "compute")

-Before running the following scripts, you need to upload **wine-quality-data.csv** file to your workspace.
+Before running the notebook, you need to upload **wine-quality-data.csv** file to your workspace.
 - Go to the resource group deployed in the Azure Portal.
 Amongst the list of resources, open the Storage account.
 On the left side, click on **Containers**.
 Then open **azureml** container.
 Inside you will see the **wine-quality-data.csv** file.
 On the right side, click on **...** and **Downlaod**.
 The csv file will be downloaded to your local system in **Downloads** folder.

 ![storage](./assets/25_storage.jpg "storage")